How to Prepare for a CCTV Drain Inspection

 | * Turn Off Appliances Connected to Your Drain System |

-What is an CCTV check of the drain?
+What exactly is an CCTV check of the drain?

-An inspection of your drains using CCTV requires the use of an extremely small camera connected to a cable installed into your pipes.
-The camera is able to capture footage of the insides of your pipes.
-It then transmits the footage back to our plumber in real-time for analysis.
+A CCTV drain inspection involves the use of an extremely small camera connected to a wire that is installed into your pipes.
+The camera captures footage of the insides of your pipes and sends it to the plumber in real-time to analyze.

-In preparation for to conduct a CCTV Drain inspection clean any items away from the area surrounding your entry point to the drains.
-Make sure our plumbers have easy access to electricity sources and a clear space to set up their devices.
-Also, notify us of any problems or concerns you may have regarding your drainage system.
+In preparation for to conduct a CCTV Drain inspection clear everything that is in the area surrounding your access point to the drains.
+Make sure that our plumbers have easy access to electricity sources and an accessible space to set up their devices.
+It is also important to let our team know about any known issues or concerns you may have with the drainage systems you have.

-It is contingent on the complexity and size of your drainage system.
-A typical residence takes around 1-2 hours, while larger commercial buildings may take longer.
-Our plumber will provide you with an estimated timeframe prior to starting the inspection so that you are able to prepare accordingly.
+This depends on the complexity and scale of the drain system.
+A typical residential property takes around 1-2 hours, however larger commercial structures could require more time.
+However, our plumber will provide you with an estimated timeframe prior to starting the inspection so that you are able to determine the best time to plan your visit.

 Conclusion

-A CCTV drain inspection could appear difficult at first glance however, if you’ve prepared it’s really just routine problems-solving utilizing advanced technology.
-After choosing Melbourne Blocked Drains Plumbing for your CCTV drain inspection requirements and following these steps in advance: Clearing Access Points, Providing information about your sewer system Informing Plumbers of Any Previous Cleaning Work You’ve Performed on Your Drainage System, and Ensuring All Drains are Accessible is the first step to ensure proper maintenance of your drainage system at home that lasts for many years to come.
+An CCTV drain inspection can appear intimidating at first however, with proper preparation, it’s nothing more than routine problem-solving using modern technology.
+After deciding Melbourne Blocked Drains Plumbing for your CCTV drain inspection needs and following these steps in advance: clearing access points, providing details about your sewer system Notifying plumbers of previous Work Done On Your Drainage System & Ensuring All Drains are Accessible is the first step to ensure an effective maintenance of your home’s drainage system that lasts for many years to the future.

 Additional Information